 The Company has a management contract with Attitude Hospitality Ltd on a no fee basis.
 The Board Committee fees have not yet been defined by the Board.
-At June 30, 2022, the Executive Directors did not receive any remuneration and benefits.
-The Independent Non-Executive Directors were entitled to fees of MUR 69,500 (2021: MUR 88,750) in total.
+At June 30, 2023, the Executive Directors did not receive any remuneration and benefits.
+The Independent Non-Executive Directors were entitled to fees of MUR 400,000 (2022: MUR 69,500) in total.

-15. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+16. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Company's principal financial liabilities comprise lease liabilities, loans and borrowings and trade and other payables.
+The Company's principal financial liabilities comprise lease liabilities, nterest-bearing loans and borrowings and trade and other payables.
 The main purpose of these financial liabilities is to raise finance for the Company's operations.

-The Company has various financial assets, such as trade and other receivables and cash in hand and at bank which arise directly from its operations.
+The Company has various financial assets, such as net investment in lease receivables, trade and other receivables (excluding other receivables and prepayments), financial assets at amortised cost and cash and cash equivalents which arise directly from its operations.